 - Kalkaska-based American Waste currently offers a range of services throughout Northern Michigan and Pennsylvania, from collection to disposal and recycling.
 The company's portfolio includes the Wexford County Landfill, one MRF and a C&D recycling facility, among other assets.

-- A recent filing with the Securities and Exchange Commission (SEC) indicates GFL entered into an equity purchase agreement for all of American's outstanding stock on Dec.
+- A recent filing with the SEC indicates GFL entered into an equity purchase agreement for all of American's outstanding stock on Dec.
 6, 2019.
 The Federal Trade Commission granted early termination of the mandatory merger waiting period on Jan.
 2.

 The Canadian company's initial foray into the United States started with the acquisition of Michigan-based Rizzo Environmental Services in 2016, for a reported CA$400 million.
 GFL has dramatically expanded its U.S. presence in the years since, most notably with a 2018 deal valuing Waste Industries at $2.8 billion, and now has operations in 23 states.
 This has included a variety of tuck-in acquisitions, along with a larger deal to acquire Virginia-based County Waste for $480 million that closed on Jan.
 1.